murlisonii/NiveshSaathi/README.md

 The AI features in this application are powered by Google's Gemini models.
 You will need an API key to use them.

 1. Create a new file named `.env` in the root of the project.
-2. Obtain a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
-3. Add the key to your `.env` file like this:
+2. Add the key to your `.env` file like this:

     ```env
     GEMINI_API_KEY=your_api_key_here